DisnakeDev/disnake/docs/api/automod.rst

     .. attribute:: message_send

         The rule will apply when a member sends or edits a message in the guild.

+    .. attribute:: member_update

+        The rule will apply when a member edits their profile.

+        .. versionadded:: 2.9

 AutoModTriggerType
 ~~~~~~~~~~~~~~~~~~